NuGet/docs.microsoft.com-nuget/docs/quickstart/install-and-use-a-package-in-visual-studio.md

 # Quickstart: Install and use a NuGet package in Visual Studio (Windows only)

-*NuGet* packages contain Microsoft-supported reusable code that other developers have made available to you for use in your projects.
-You can install NuGet packages in a Microsoft Visual Studio project by using the NuGet Package Manager, the Package Manager Console, or the .NET CLI.
+A *NuGet package* contains reusable code that other developers have made available to you for use in your projects.
+You can install a NuGet package in a Microsoft Visual Studio project by using the [NuGet Package Manager](../consume-packages/install-use-packages-visual-studio.md), the [Package Manager Console](../consume-packages/install-use-packages-powershell.md), or the [.NET CLI](install-and-use-a-package-using-the-dotnet-cli.md).
 This article demonstrates how to create a Windows Presentation Foundation (WPF) project with the popular `Newtonsoft.Json` package.
 The same process applies to any other .NET or .NET Core project.

-After you install a package, you can then make a reference to it in your code with the `using <namespace>` statement, where \<namespace\> is the name of package you're using.
+After you install a NuGet package, you can then make a reference to it in your code with the `using <namespace>` statement, where \<namespace\> is the name of package you're using.
 After you've made a reference, you can then call the package through its API.

 The article is for Windows users only.
 If you're using Visual Studio for Mac, see [Install and use a package in Visual Studio for Mac](install-and-use-a-package-in-visual-studio-mac.md).

 > [!TIP]
 > To find a NuGet package, start with *nuget.org*.
-Browsing for nuget.org is how .NET developers typically find components they can reuse in their own applications.
+Browsing nuget.org is how .NET developers typically find components they can reuse in their own applications.
 You can do a search of nuget.org directly or find and install packages within Visual Studio as shown in this article.
 For more information, see [Find and evaluate NuGet packages](../consume-packages/finding-and-choosing-packages.md).

 ## Prerequisites